Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

 Thinking mean thoughts create a neural pathway in your brain of unworthiness.
 Each time that happens, your feelings of unworthiness are reinforced.

-Find something you enjoy and give that to yourself.
-Examples: take a bubble bath, listen to soothing music, take a walk outside, get a massage, keep a journal, dance, or paint, etc. This is self-care and a sign that you love yourself.
+Find something you enjoy and give it to yourself.
+Examples: take a bubble bath, listen to soothing music, take a walk outside, get a massage, keep a journal, dance, or paint.
+This is self-care and a sign that you love yourself.

 Sign #2: You Compare Yourself to Others

-Look for one thing about yourself that is wonderful.
+Look for one wonderful thing about yourself.
 It could be your smile, writing ability, creativity, or presence when listening to others.
 Focus on one thing and add it to your list.
 My mother told me long ago that there will always be someone prettier, wealthier, and skinnier than you, so focus on your uniqueness.
 I will pass that advice on to you.

 Sign #3: You Don’t Stand Up for Yourself